 Watch the video we made below or check the review of our visit to the Children’s Book Museum.
 Our son keeps asking when we’re going back to visit Frog, so I would say it was a success and we’ll definitely go there again.

 3. Nijntje museum / Miffy Museum – Utrecht

 Did you know there’s a whole museum dedicated to Miffy?
 How cool is that!
 The museum is meant for kids between the ages of 2 and 6, but I think it really depends on your child.
 A friend of mine who went said her 4-year old probably wouldn’t find it very interesting anymore in a few months.
 We haven’t been yet, but it’s on the agenda.

 They recommend you buy tickets online as availability at the museum itself is limited.
 For safety reasons they work with time slots (so the building doesn’t exceed maximum capacity).
 Your booked time slot indicates when you should enter the museum.
 Once inside you can stay as long as you like.
 Check the Miffy Museum’s website for more info & prices.

 4. Naturalis – Leiden

 Naturalis is an awesome museum with a vast natural history collection.
 The aim of Naturalis is to increase enthusiasm for and knowledge of the amazing diversity of nature.
-Unfortunately, the museum is closed for renovations and expansion until the end of 2018.
-They do have very interesting but smaller exhibitions in one area of the museum.
-Check out the Naturalis website for more information and the calendar of events.
+After a long renovation period, the museum reopened in September 2019.
+The museum is completely renewed and better than ever.
+Read our detailed review of Naturalis or check out the Naturalis website for more information.